bahrus/be-switched/README.md

 ### Specify property path to compare [TODO]

-Use a single colon for specifying a property path.
+Use the  "chained accessor" symbol (?.) for specifying a property path.

 ```html
 <ways-of-science>